Accredited Degree Program

 Your previous professional experience may count for up to 40 credit hours toward your degree.

 Flexible Schedule Options

-Starting with the first Academy in September, students can opt to take the 30-day Academy all at once, or in two separate two-week sessions.
+Students can opt to take the 30-day Academy all at once, or in two separate two-week sessions.
 For example, a student may choose to complete the first two week session in one 30-day academy and take the second two-week session of the next academy to complete the full 30-day coursework.
 Due to COVID-19, we have cancelled the 2020 Academy dates and will add 2021 dates later this fall.

 About the Tactical Operations Academy

 Enhanced Police Science

 The Tactical Operations Academy is a comprehensive training program that covers a wide range of instruction, from firearms and tactics to executive protection and tactical medicine.
 Students will learn 88 Tactical’s proprietary Behavior-Based Methodology, which focuses on real-world encounters, not textbook hypotheticals.
 This 30-day academy is taught in 2-week segments at 88 Tactical’s outdoor training facility in Tekamah, Nebraska.

 Why Choose This Program?